Counseling

 How do I set up an appointment to see a counselor?

-Appointments can be scheduled by calling (203)837-8690 or walking into Counseling Services located in the Student Center, Room 222.
-At that time, you will be asked for contact information, your availability and a short series of questions to determine whether an urgent or personal counseling session is needed.
-If it is determined that a personal counseling session is appropriate, you will be contacted within 48 hours with a scheduled appointment.
+Appointments can be scheduled by calling (203)837-8690 or walking into Counseling Services.
+The suite is located in the Student Health & Wellness Center (Connected to Newbury Hall).
+At that time, you will be asked for contact information, your availability, and a short series of questions to determine whether an urgent or personal counseling session is needed.
+If it is determined that a personal counseling session is appropriate, you will be contacted within 24 hours with a scheduled appointment.
 If an urgent counseling session is indicated or requested, a counselor will be notified and a clinical decision will be determined.
-Hours of Operation are Monday – Friday, 8:30 am to 4:30 pm, closed between 12 to 1pm.
+Hours of Operation are Monday – Friday, 8:30 am to 4:30 pm.

 Who will know I made an appointment?